Data Structure & Algorithms - Spanning Tree

 By this definition, we can draw a conclusion that every connected and undirected Graph G has at least one spanning tree.
 A disconnected graph does not have any spanning tree, as it cannot be spanned to all its vertices.

 We found three spanning trees off one complete graph.
 A complete undirected graph can have maximum nn-2 number of spanning trees, where n is the number of nodes.
-In the above addressed example, 33−2 = 3 spanning trees are possible.
+In the above addressed example, n is 3, hence 33−2 = 3 spanning trees are possible.

 General Properties of Spanning Tree